Auburndale station (LIRR)

 Auburndale is a station on the Long Island Rail Road's Port Washington Branch in the Auburndale neighborhood of Queens, New York City.
 The station is part of CityTicket.
-The station is on 192nd Street between Station Road and 39th Avenue, three blocks north of Northern Boulevard.
+The station is located at 192nd Street between Station Road and 39th Avenue, two blocks north of Northern Boulevard.

 History

-Auburndale station was originally built in 1901, the year the community itself was developed.
-The original station house was sold and converted into an Episcopal Church on 42nd Avenue and Utopia Parkway when a new elevated station was built in 1930 as part of a grade crossing elimination project.
-This church closed in 1973.
-The elevated platform was renovated between 2004 and 2005.
+The Auburndale station was originally built as an infill station in 1901 – the year the community itself was developed.
+The original station house was sold and converted into an Episcopal Church on 42nd Avenue and Utopia Parkway when a new, elevated station was built between 1929 and 1930, as part of a grade crossing elimination project; this church closed in 1973.

+By 1997, both Auburndale and the adjacent Murray Hill station had fallen into a state of disrepair.
+The station subsequently underwent a significant reconstruction and modernization project between April 2000 and October 2003.
+As part of the $5.5 million project, funded in part through monies secured by then-New York State Senator Frank Padavan, included rebuilding the platform and expanding it from six to ten cars in length, new canopies, a new, heated waiting room, and making the station accessible to wheelchair users with the installation of an ADA-accessible elevator.
+The dilapidated, 1901-built station house was also demolished as part of the project.

+Further accessibility upgrades to the station were executed in the 2020s with the replacement of its elevator – a project which made the station fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 This station has one 10-car long island platform between the two tracks.